nuitrcs/vim_workshop/VimTutor.md

 Command `v` is used to select text visually.
 After hit `v`, you will be switched to visual mode, and by moving cursor you can change the range of text being selected.
-The visually selected text can be copied use command `y` and pasted with command `p`.
+The visually selected text can be copied use yank command `y` and pasted with command `p`.

 **Example IX:** Complete the text lines marked by -->.